avinashsai/Michigan-Sentiment-Analysis-Challenge/README.md

 # Sentiment-Analysis

-A  comparitive Study on the feature extraction technique TF-IDF on the data set "Large movie Review Data set" http://ai.stanford.edu/~amaas/data/sentiment).
+This repository consists of codes for various competitions on kaggle and approaches for sentiment analysis on different data sets